Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Snover Snoozer feel better for back sleeping or side sleeping?

-It tested best for back and combo sleeping.
+In our testing, it worked best for back and combination sleepers.
 Side sleepers can do well if they like a steadier top feel, but lighter side sleepers may want more shoulder cushioning.

 How does it do for couples?

-Edge stability and overall surface steadiness are strong points, and motion control is generally good, though not “dead quiet” when a partner moves.
+Edge stability and overall surface steadiness were clear strengths in our couple checks.
+Motion control was generally good, though not completely silent when a partner moved.

 Is it easy to change positions on?

 Yes.
-It scored well on responsiveness because turning over felt straightforward rather than sticky or effortful.
+It scored well on responsiveness in our tests because turning over felt straightforward rather than sticky or effortful.

 What’s the biggest trade-off?